 Charles Schwab is a U.S.-based brokerage and banking company founded in 1971 as a traditional brokerage company and then as a discount brokerage service in 1974.
 It is headquartered in San Francisco, California, and operates primarily throughout the United States, but also has international operations.

-On the product side, Schwab features more than 100 different funds boasting more than $1 trillion in assets under management.
-Schwab offers actively managed funds run by seasoned teams, but it’s also one of the largest providers of indexed mutual funds.
+On the product side, Schwab features more than 100 funds—it’s known for its active products and seasoned management teams, but it’s also one of the largest providers of indexed mutual funds.
 Moreover, Schwab’s products feature no load or transaction fees, and below-industry-average annual expenses.

 In short: Schwab’s best mutual funds for retirement are generally going to be among your top options period, and they generally won’t make a dent in your wallet.

-I’ve listed these Schwab retirement funds by their overall Morningstar Portfolio Risk Score.
+I’ve listed these Schwab retirement funds by their overall Morningstar Portfolio Risk Score, from the most conservative to the most aggressive.
 Here are the risk levels each score range represents:

 These scores are a general gauge of risk compared to all other investments.
 For example, a bond fund with a score of 20 might be considered a conservative strategy overall, but it could simultaneously be riskier than a number of other bond funds.